athrv1exe/Countdown-Timer/README.md

 ## Credits

-This project was created as part of an assignment for OpenWeaver.
+This project was created as part of an assignment for the OpenWeaver Internship by Atharva M. Kulkarni

 ## License